Rasta669/PYW_MobileWeb/README.md

 | **Kevin Mwanga** | 3d Generalist/ Game Designer | [X: @krcryptonian](https://x.com/krcryptonian) · 📧 [kevinmwanga4@gmail.com](mailto:kevinmwanga4@gmail.com) |

 ---

+## 🌟 Future Plans

+- 🌐 Deploy to Mainnet: Launch on Celo Mainnet for real on-chain interaction.
+- 📱 Mobile Store Release: Build and optimize the game for iOS and Android to improve performance and loading, since WebGL is not fully supported on mobile browsers.
+- 🎯 Mission / Story Mode: Add structured missions and story-driven gameplay to increase player retention and engagement.
+- 🎨 Expanded Abilities & Colors: Introduce more color powers, puzzles, and challenges for deeper gameplay.

 <p align="center">🎨 Made with Unity, Blender, Solidity, and Imagination 💫</p>